alicevision/AliceVision/INSTALL_macOS.md

 If you have built any of the software targets or tests, there is a solid chance that you also want to run them... but you might notice that for some binaries the first startup can be *very* (and I mean *very*) slow.
 It might seem like your machine is doing nothing.
 You need to be partient here.
 AliceVision has a lot of dependencies and each time a new Mach-O file (that is, each binary and each dependent .framework/.dylib) is loaded the very first time by the dynamic linker (`dyld`), it performs a malware scan.
 You can see this happening in the Activity Monitor, where a process called "XprotectService" will be running.
 Depending on your machine, this could take *up to several minutes* when a binary is launched the first time.
 So just wait for it to eventually finish and all subsequent launches will be near-immediate.

+## NOTE: Meshroom compatibility

+If you want to use AliceVision with Meshroom, you essentially have to enable the SWIG bindings (WARNING: they are disabled by default, if built without dependencies!).
+Otherwise the Meshroom templates won't load correctly.
+This requires (as stated above) a Python installation and NumPy.
+Though one could use the system-shipped Python 3.9, it is *highly* recommended to use a package-manager provided Python 3.11 - 3.13 instead.
+This is for the following reasons: Meshroom expects at least a Python 3.10 interpreter, so the system provided Python is too old.
+Furthermore, you *cannot* mix NumPy versions, which will inherently happen if you switch interpreters between building AliceVision and using Meshroom.
+Do *not* use a Homebrew provided NumPy, always use virtual environments to get a reproducible behavior!

+The recommended way to do this is the following:

+1. Fetch a Python 3.12 installation with your package manager of choice
+2. Create a virtual environment(!) in the build folder (e.g., with HomeBrew Python: `python@3.12 -m venv .venv`)
+3. Source the virtual environment (e.g., `source .venv/bin/activate.<SUFFIX_FOR_SHELL>`)
+4. Use pip3 to install NumPy (e.g., `pip3 install numpy`)
+5. Start the configure and build process (see above)

+As long as you actually use the same Python version for Meshroom (Python 3.12 is known to work), you should be fine now.

 ## CMake Options for Apple

 These are some influential CMake options specific to Apple: